mabq/arch-base/README.md

      - Sets the console keymap (`us` by default).
      - Generates locales (`en_US` and `es_EC` by default).
      - Sets the `hostname` (with the name assigned in `/hosts`).
-     - Generate the initramfs (initial RAM file system) for both kernels (`linux` and `linux-lts`).
+     - Generate the initial RAM filesystem for both kernels (`linux` and `linux-lts`).
 Automatically adds a key file so you won't need to type the disk encryption password during the boot process.
      - Configures grub as the boot loader.
-     - Optionally sets up a swap file of the desired size (see `group_vars`)
+     - Optionally sets up a swap file (4096mb by default).

 ## Before running the script